rostislav-sergeenkov/modules_checklist/README.md

-If "Modules Checklist log" is enabled then you will be able to browse (/admin/reports/modules_checklist_log) the history and figure out who installed / enabled / disabled / unistalled the module.
+If "Modules Checklist log" is enabled then you will be able to browse (/admin/reports/modules_checklist_log) the history and figure out who installed / enabled / disabled / uninstalled the module.

 # Future releases